XORBKPT/Encryption-Pico-OWASP/README.md

 ---
-# Crypto-Zero-QR
+# Encryption-Pico-OWASP

-**Crypto-Zero-QR** is a secure messaging system for research at TuM Institute for Advanced Study, Advanced Computation, Cryptography: Post Doc Bucket: 4.
+**Encryption-Pico-OWASP** is a secure messaging system for research at TuM Institute for Advanced Study, Advanced Computation, Cryptography: Post Doc Bucket: 4.
 A simple graphical interface, AES-256 encryption, and QR code generation, while staying air-gapped for maximum security.
 Principles are shown for **ISO/IEC 27001**, **OWASP**, and **NIST**; hence this is in bucket 4 (not "1" <80)
 ## Overview
-This system enables research engineers to:
+This tiny program enables PhD research engineers to:
 - **Input Messages**: Enter short messages (up to 256 characters).
 - **Encrypt Securely**: Use AES-256-CBC encryption for data protection.
 - **Generate QR Codes**: Create scannable QR codes for offline transfer via smartphones in airplane mode.
 - **View Easily**: Display QR codes through a glove-friendly interface.
-Built to enhance an existing Windows-based tool, Crypto-Zero-QR leverages the Raspberry Pi Zero’s portability, just a screen and keyboard.
+  It demonstrates a few key ideas in a minimal footprint with portability; just a screen, keyboard and Pico:
 ## Key Features
 - **Robust Security**:
   - AES-256-CBC encryption.